• +1-703-684-6777

 ACS Aviation has already participated in the development of 12 manned and unmanned aircraft and they remain at the forefront of Brazil’s national aeronautical development, having been the first company to design, produce and fly an all-electric conventional take-off and landing (CTOL) powered manned aircraft, the SORA-e.
 ACS Aviation began the development of the two-seater SORA-e concept aircraft in 2015 with 100% electric propulsion, 90 minutes of flight time at 190 km/h (118 mph), with a top speed of 340 km/h (221 mph), a 300 km (186 miles) range and climbs at 1,500 feet (457 meters) per minute.

-With the experience gained from the SORA-e CTOL aircraft, in 2017, the company started to develop the first Brazilian eVTOL (electric Vertical Take-Off and Landing) aircraft called the Z-300.
-The Z-300 is a semi-autonomous two (2) passenger aircraft powered 100% with electricity, fully composite airframe with a range up to 300 km (186 miles).
+With the experience gained from the SORA-e CTOL aircraft, in 2017, the company started to design the first Brazilian eVTOL (electric vertical takeoff and landing) concept design aircraft called the Z-300.
+The Z-300 is a semi-autonomous aircraft that holds two passengers and their luggage.
+As of October 2025, the eVTOL concept design is on the home page of the company's website and no progress reports are noted.

 The Z-300 has a tandem tapered wing configuration with the electric motors attached to the front edge of the forward wings and for the rear wings, the electric motors attached to the back edge of the wing.
 For vertical flight, the outer third of front wing tilts upward causing the mounted propellers to move in the same direction, with the propellers above the tilted wing, for vertical flight.
 The inside remaining portion of the front wing is mounted permanently to the fuselage and does not move.
 For the rear wing, about half of the outer rear wing tilts downward and the propellers tilt downward as well and the propellers are below the wing during vertical flight.
 The remaining rear inner wing is again, mounted permanently to the fuselage.